-After completing osseointegration, six months later, control radiography - Waters projection showed good implant position as well as osseointegration (Figure 2).
+After completing osseointegration, six months later, control radiography - Waters projection - showed good implant osseointegration (Figure 2).
 Implants were exposed and cutaneous formers were placed onto them, to prepare for impression taking.
 The middle, double disk implant, was left submerged as backup retention for prosthesis anchorage.

 Before the process of orbital prosthesis production, ISQ measuring for the two exposed implants was performed.
 Double disk showed 39 and triple disk 55.
-After impression taking planning and modelling the substructure on the master model was done.
+After impression taking, planning and modelling the substructure on the master model was done.
 The acrylic base plays the role in both magnet and silicon prosthesis holders' platform.
-A magnet for retention - Co-Sm magnet (Technovent, UK) was attached to the acrylic base by self-curing acrylic resin.
+A magnet for retention - Co-Sm magnet (Technovent, Bridgend, UK) was attached to the acrylic base by self-curing acrylic resin.
 The other part of the magnet was bonded to the housing at the metal substructure by composite glue.
-After the wax sculpting winding-up, the orbital prosthesis was converted to additional silicone with a previously selected colour.
-Implant anchored metal substructure for prosthesis retention was set on the patient (Figure 3ab).
+After the wax sculpting, the orbital prosthesis was converted to additional silicone with a previously selected colour.

+Implant-anchored metal substructure for prosthesis retention was set on the patient (Figures 3a and 3b).

 Prosthesis served very well for six years with no complaints from the patient.
-However, in 2018. due to subsequent osteoradionecrosis implants were compromised.
-The values of ISQ for double disk were 30 and for triple disk was the almost same -53, because the implant was not in an area affected with radio osteoradionecrosis.
+However, in 2018, due to subsequent osteoradionecrosis, the implants were compromised.
+The values of ISQ for the double disk were 30 and for the triple disk it was almost the same - 53, because the implant was not in an area affected by osteoradionecrosis.

-The patient was treated with local conservative treatment comprised of curettage and debris removal as well as with 3% oxygen and betadine rinse.
-Therefore, the patient has undergone a hyperbaric oxygen chamber (HBOT - 20 sessions - 70 minutes per session).
-Through the mask, 100% oxygen was administrated with a pressure of 2.2 ATA -atmosphere absolute.
-After the applied therapy clinical signs of osteoradionecrosis resolved and the patient used the prosthesis normally.
-ISQ measures were 36 and 55 respectively (Figure 4).
+The patient was treated with local conservative treatment comprised of curettage and debris removal, as well as with 3% oxygen and betadine rinse.
+Afterwards, the patient underwent HBOT - 20 sessions, 70 minutes per session.
+Through the mask, 100% oxygen was administrated with a pressure of 2.2 atmosphere absolute.
+After the applied therapy, the clinical signs of osteoradionecrosis resolved and the patient used the prosthesis normally.
+ISQ measurements were 36 and 55, respectively (Figure 4).

-Four years later (June 2022) due to osteoradionecrosis exacerbation (Figure 5) both double disc implants had to be removed, because they were clinically unstable due to bone damage.
-Nevertheless, the triple disc implant was still stable (ISQ 55), given that the zygomatic bone in which it was anchored was not affected by radionecrosis.
-The triple disk implant was stable enough to take over the prosthesis anchorage.
+Four years later (June 2022), due to osteoradionecrosis exacerbation (Figure 5), both double-disc implants had to be removed, because they were clinically unstable due to bone damage.
+Nevertheless, the triple-disc implant was still stable (ISQ 55), given that the zygomatic bone in which it was anchored was not affected by osteoradionecrosis.
+The triple-disk implant was stable enough to take over the prosthesis anchorage.
 In addition, the prosthesis substructure had to be readjusted due to the smaller number of retaining implants.
 The acrylic part of the prosthesis was somewhat reduced, which made the prosthesis lighter.
-Afterwards, the triple disk implant showed good clinical stability for the orbital prosthesis retention (Figure 6).
+Afterwards, the triple-disk implant showed good clinical stability for the orbital prosthesis retention (Figure 6).